jeremiahsmithdev/SolidInvoice/docs/BUILD_DEPLOY.md

 ## Application Serving with FrankenPHP

-SolidInvoiceClone uses FrankenPHP as its application server.
+SolidInvoice uses FrankenPHP as its application server.
 FrankenPHP is a modern PHP application server built on top of Caddy, providing a performant and robust way to serve PHP applications.

 ### How it Works